manifoldfinance/.github/.github/SECURITY.md

 ## Reporting a vulnerability

 >**Warning**
-> Any security related issue should be reported to Manifold Finance via the [`Encrypted Contact Page`](https://flowcrypt.com/me/sammanifoldfinance)
+> Any security related issue should be reported to Manifold Finance via the [`Encrypted Contact Page`](https://flowcrypt.com/me/sammanifoldfinance) - or sam@manifoldfinance.com & security@manifoldfinance.com

 ### Encrypted Communication Methods